**This is an updated post**

 How can business intelligence benefit businesses?

-Some businesses may attempt to use spreadsheets to manually sort through data, but this doesn’t allow you to manipulate and drill down the data in the same way as business intelligence tools.
+In the above example, we showed you that some businesses might use spreadsheets to manually sort through data.
+But this doesn’t allow them to manipulate and drill down the data in the same way business intelligence tools can.
 By using business intelligence tools and converting the data into a meaningful format, it can provide huge benefits for the business.
 Here are five important benefits to consider:

 Make more informed decisions